 - Review the insurance program at least annually having regard to the organisation's business and its insurable risks.

-- Review business continuity planning arrangements, including whether business continuity and disaster recovery plans have been periodically updated and tested.
+- Ensure business continuity planning arrangements are in place, including whether business continuity and disaster recovery plans have been periodically updated and tested.

 - Review the effectiveness of the system for monitoring WorkCover’s compliance with relevant laws, regulations, and policies.